The Road to El Dorado: Initial

 Among the film's more positive reviewers was Roger Ebert of the Chicago Sun-Times, who gave the film three stars out of four.
 He acknowledged that although The Road to El Dorado is not "as quirky as Antz or as grown up as The Prince of Egypt", it is "bright and has good energy, and the kinds of witty asides that entertain the adults in between the margins of the stuff for the kids."
 Joel Siegel, reviewing on the television program Good Morning America, called it "solid gold," claiming the film was "paved with laughs."
 Jay Boyar of the Orlando Sentinel stated "The Road to El Dorado is borderline entertaining, I suppose, with animation that is, at times, truly impressive.
 And if the six Elton John/Tim Rice songs are thoroughly forgettable, they lack sufficient distinction to actually become annoying."

 Indigenous rights organizations criticized the film for its sexist and racist themes, and for its lack of historical sensitivity.
-Olin Tezcatlipoca, director of the Mexica Movement, argued that the movie portrays Chel as a "sex toy" for the two Spaniards, and that the representation of them as saviors from the barbarity of human sacrifices and from indigenous collaborationism with Hernán Cortés "has no respect for history."
+Olin Tezcatlipoca, director of the Mexica Movement, argued that the movie portrays Chel as a "sex toy" for Miguel and Tulio, and that the representation of them as saviors from the barbarity of human sacrifices and from indigenous collaborationism with Hernán Cortés "has no respect for history."

 Later reception

 Petrana Radulovic, writing for Polygon in 2020, praised the characters of Miguel and Tulio, as well as the "hilarious scenes and quippy dialogue".
 She concluded, "While the adventure and the plot's historical aspects aren't perfect, the characters' dynamic has transcended the pacing issues and other irritations.
 El Dorados reputation has been reclaimed by generations of people who've recontextualized the movie outside of the Disney shadow it was stuck under in 2000."
-Caroline Cao of /Film said, "the songs by Elton John feel phoned in, and the treatment of indigenous people is troublesome, particularly the film's reliance on white savior tropes and its sexualization of an indigenous woman.
+Caroline Cao of /Film wrote "the songs by Elton John feel phoned in, and the treatment of indigenous people is troublesome, particularly the film's reliance on white savior tropes and its sexualization of an indigenous woman.
 Still, many feel that its good parts outweigh its faults."

 Twenty years after the film's release, The Road to El Dorado had an unexpected rise in popularity as an Internet meme.
 Radulovic noted a range of memes and GIFs of moments from the film, writing that it "found a second life and a long-lasting legacy, since it came out at the perfect time to make it a nostalgic movie for people who grew up with the internet."